 The interesting situation that one axiomatic system is sound and complete for more than one class of models is not an exception.
-For example, modal system K is also sound and complete with respect to the class of all irreflexive models [14].
+For example, modal system K is also sound and complete with respect to the class of all irreflexive models (Hughes and Cresswell 1984).

 We also prove that the satisfiability problem for ILUPP logic is decidable.
-We combine the method of filtration [14] and a reduction to linear programming.
-In the first part of the proof, we show that a formula $\alpha$ is satisfiable in a world w of an ILUPP model if and only if it is satisfiable in a finite model, i.e., a model with a finite number of worlds, bounded by a number which is a function of the length of $\alpha$ , and such that the sets of probability measures are finite in every world of the model.
+We combine the method of filtration (Hughes and Cresswell 1984) and a reduction to linear programming.
+In the first part of the proof, we show that a formula α is satisfiable in a world w of an ILUPP model if and only if it is satisfiable in a finite model, i.e., a model with a finite number of worlds, bounded by a number which is a function of the length of α , and such that the sets of probability measures are finite in every world of the model.
 Note that, while in a standard modal framework this is enough to prove decidability, since for every natural number k there are only finitely many modal models with k worlds, this is not the case for our logic.
 Indeed, since our models involve sets of probability measures, for every finite set of k worlds, there are uncountably many probability measures defined on them, and uncountably many models with k worlds.
 However, in the second part of the proof we use a reduction to linear programming to solve the probabilistic satisfiability in a finite number of steps.

-Finally, we show that the logics proposed in this paper generalize the logics for reasoning about sharp probabilities from [23,24].
-Indeed, we use an additional axiom scheme to restrict the class of our models to the models isomorphic to those from [23,24].
-We also formally infer all the axioms from [23,24] using our extended axiomatization.
+Finally, we show that the logics proposed in this paper generalize the logics for reasoning about sharp probabilities from Ognjanović and Rašković (2000), Ognjanović et al. (2016).
+Indeed, we use an additional axiom scheme to restrict the class of our models to the models isomorphic to those from Ognjanović and Rašković (2000), Ognjanović et al. (2016).
+We also formally infer all the axioms from Ognjanović and Rašković (2000), Ognjanović et al. (2016) using our extended axiomatization.

-The paper is organized as follows: in Section 2 we introduce the set of formulas of the logic ILUPP and we define the corresponding semantics.
-Then, in Section 3 we prove that the satisfiability problem for the logic ILUPP is decidable.
-In Section 4 we provide an axiomatic system ILUPP, and we prove that the axiomatization is strongly complete.
-The first-order logic ILUPFO is presented in section 5.
-In section 6, we show how to extend the presented axiomatic systems in case of infinite number of agents and we discuss decidability issues.
-We show that the proposed logics generalize the probability logics from [23,24] in Section 7.
-Finally, Section 8 contains some concluding remarks.
+The paper is organized as follows: in Sect.
+2 we introduce the set of formulas of the logic ILUPP and we define the corresponding semantics.
+Then, in Sect.
+3 we prove that the satisfiability problem for the logic ILUPP is decidable.
+In Sect.
+4 we provide an axiomatic system ILUPP, and we prove that the axiomatization is strongly complete.
+The first-order logic ILUPFO is presented in Sect.
+5. In Sect.
+6, we show how to extend the presented axiomatic systems in case of infinite number of agents and we discuss decidability issues.
+We show that the proposed logics generalize the probability logics from Ognjanović and Rašković (2000), Ognjanović et al. (2016) in Sect.
+7. Finally, Sect.
+8 contains some concluding remarks.

-2 The logic ILUPP
+2 The Logic ILUPP